Sean M. Morrison: Chairmanship of the Cook County Republican Party

 On April 14, 2016, Morrison was elected by his fellow Cook County Republican committeemen to serve as chairman of the Cook County Republican Party.
 His predecessor, Aaron Del Mar, opted not to seek reelection to the position, and had given his support for Morrison, who had been his deputy chairman, to be made his successor.
 He was reelected in April 2018 and April 2020.

 In September 2017, Morrison criticized Republican Illinois governor Bruce Rauner for signing HB 40, which removed a provision that excluded abortions, induced miscarriages, and premature births from the list of services provided under the State's medical assistance program.

 In 2018, Morrison urged Republicans not to vote for Arthur J. Jones, a neo-Nazi that received the Republican nomination for Illinois' 3rd congressional district after running unopposed in the Republican primary.
 He urged Republicans to instead abstain from voting in the congressional race.
 As the election neared, Morrison announced he and Illinois Republican Party chairman Tim Schneider would record a robocall urging people against voting for Jones.

 Morrison got into conflicts with Chicago Republican Party president Chris Cleveland, who would ultimately resign as Chicago Republican Party chairman in late-2019.
 Morrison attracted criticism from Cleveland for not appointing individuals to fill vacancies for several Chicago ward committeepeople positions.
 In January 2018, Chicago Republican Party chairman Chris Cleveland attempted to appoint "acting" committeepeople, drawing a harsh rebuke from Morrison who accused Cleveland of attempting to "usurp the statutory authority" of the Cook County Republican Party.
 Also in January 2018, Morrison criticized Cleveland for having endorsed Jeanne Ives, the primary election challenger to incumbent Republican governor Bruce Rauner in the 2018 Illinois gubernatorial election.

 After Bruce Rauner shared revelations that he had considered abandoning his candidacy for reelection as governor following his underperformance in the 2018 Republican gubernatorial primary, Morrison criticized Rauner as having abandoned his campaign and the party.
 He also criticized Rauner for failing to expand mail-in voting and early voting, as he had promised, steps that may have boosted Republican turnout in the 2018 election.

 Under Morrison, the Cook County Republican Party filed a lawsuit in August 2020 to block the state's new laws surrounding mail-in voting, which aimed to increase access to mail-in voting amid the COVID-19 pandemic.

 In the aftermath of the 2021 United States Capitol attack, Morrison released a statement which condemned the "disgraceful and lawless behavior", and which also compared it to the George Floyd protests, a comparison that other Republicans also made, and a comparison that critics have argued draws a false equivalence.

+In 2025, Morrison resigned as chair.
+On April 22, 2025, Aaron Del Mar was elected to succeed him as chair.